coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 As the name suggests, Tasks in **serial queues** execute one at a time, each task starting only after the preceding task has finished.
 Also, the time consumed by each task is not defined.

 #### Concurrent Queues
-Here get things interesting.
-Tasks in **concurrent queues** are guaranteed to start in the order they were added and that's it and you don't don't have any knowledge when they gonna finish.
-Here one task doesn't wait for other and this is entirely up to GCD to decide.
+Here the things get interesting.
+Tasks in **concurrent queues** are guaranteed to start in the order they were added and that's it and you don't have any knowledge when they are gonna finish.
+Here one task doesn't wait for the other and this is entirely up to GCD to decide.

 #### Main Queue
 The system provides you with a special serial queue known as the **main queue**.
 Like any serial queue, tasks in this queue execute one at a time.
 However, it’s guaranteed that all tasks will execute on the main thread and that's why use it for updating UI or in the aspect where responsiveness is critical.